Govetachun/cs_fund/answers/networking.md

 | **Flexibility** | Limited | High (content-aware routing) |
 | **Common Use** | Simple load balancing, video streaming | Web apps, API Gateway, microservices |
 | **Examples** | TCP Load Balancer, AWS NLB | HTTP Load Balancer, AWS ALB |

+## QUIC

+- QUIC (Quick UDP Internet Connections) is a modern transport protocol developed by Google and later standardized by the IETF (RFC 9000).
+It was designed to improve upon TCP by reducing connection establishment times and eliminating head-of-line blocking at the transport layer.
+QUIC runs atop UDP rather than TCP, allowing for more flexible packet handling and better resilience against packet loss.
+With QUIC, new connections can be established with less latency, often requiring fewer round trips than traditional TCP+TLS handshakes.

+- A key advantage of QUIC is its built-in encryption equivalent to TLS 1.3.
+This ensures that all QUIC traffic is secure by default, removing the need for a separate TLS handshake phase that TCP-based protocols typically rely on.
+Additionally, QUIC divides data streams in a way that packet loss on one stream does not affect others—a significant departure from TCP, which can hold up all streams if a single packet is dropped.
+As a result, QUIC-based HTTP/3 offers a more efficient web experience with potentially lower latency, especially in scenarios with variable network conditions.

+- Despite its benefits, QUIC adoption requires updates on multiple fronts: server-side implementation (e.g., nginx, Envoy, or a specialized QUIC library), client/browser support, and network compatibility.
+Many firewalls and middleboxes were originally not designed for extensive UDP-based traffic, although this is improving as QUIC gains mainstream acceptance.
+Today, major web browsers, CDNs, and large-scale websites are increasingly adopting QUIC and HTTP/3, positioning them as the future of web transport protocols for high-performance and secure connections.